encode/django-rest-framework/README.md

 [![build-status-image]][travis]

----

-**Full documentation for REST framework is available on [http://django-rest-framework.org][docs].**
+**Note**: Full documentation for the project is available at [http://django-rest-framework.org][docs].

----

 # Overview

 Django REST framework is a powerful and flexible toolkit that makes it easy to build Web APIs.

+Some reasons you might want to use REST framework:

+* Modular and decoupled architecture that stays close to Django idioms throughout.
-Web APIs built using REST framework are fully self-describing and web browseable - a huge useability win for your developers.
-It also supports a wide range of media types, authentication and permission policies out of the box.
+* The Web browseable API is a huge useability win for your developers.

-If you are considering using REST framework for your API, we recommend reading the [REST framework 2 announcment][rest-framework-2-announcement] which gives a good overview of the framework and it's capabilities.
+* Authentication policies including OAuth1a and OAuth2 out of the box.
+* Permission policies including support for the Django contrib permissions.
+* Serialization that supports both ORM and non-ORM data sources.
+* Customizable all the way down.
+You can just use regular function based views if you don't need the more powerful features.
+* Extensive documentation, and great community support.

-There is also a sandbox API you can use for testing purposes, [available here][sandbox].
+There is a live example API for testing purposes, [available here][sandbox].

 **Below**: *Screenshot from the browseable API*